syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>CellLeftMarginCommand</p>
 </td>
 <td>
-<p>Represents the command to change left margin for the selected table cell.</p>
+<p>Represents the command to apply left margin for the selected table cells.</p>
 </td>
 <td>
 <p>The left margin value to be applied.</p>